braidn/blrrrg/posts/2025-06-14-gitlab-diffview.md

 The concept of: 'aging eyes' could be at fault here but, I continue to do just fine with [GitHub][ghb].
-This view (in GitLab) is suboptimal at assisting engineers perform thorough code reviews.
+This view (in GitLab) is suboptimal at assisting engineers performing thorough code reviews.
 If you struggle with this and have come up with a solid solution, feel free to reach out on [Mastodon][mst] and fire up a chat.
 I would love to be incorrect in my assertion.